adalpari/stories-MVVM-Coroutines-example/README.md

-# Stories example
+# Stories MVVM example
-This project is an example of how to create stories Instagram like or status Whatsapp like
+This simple project is an example of how to use MVVM with Kotlin Coroutines + ViewBinding + different layers: UseCase, Repository, DataSource..